maciejhein/sample-users-list/README.md

 Hello. <br />

-I am happy to present you an LEOCODE interview exercise.
+I am happy to present you an interview exercise.

 ### Tooling